Why is Conor McGregor So Famous? | Explained

 Birth of Proper 12

-He would then use his earnings to launch his own Whiskey label known as Proper 12.
+McGregor then used his earnings to launch his Whiskey label known as Proper 12.

 Proper 12 would surge in popularity and McGregor would land on the list of the world's 10 highest-earning athletes, having made $180 million in 2020.